Founder of The Call

 Secondly, wherever TheCall has gone it has created a prayer swirl and prayer movement in its wake.
 Houses of prayer have risen up; fasting movements have started; anti-sex trafficking and justice movements have begun.
 These have all sprung out of TheCall.
 TheCall is like a dream vortex: people come, God encounters them, they go back, and they start their own initiatives.

-Something about TheCall marks a generation for radical abandonment
+Something about TheCall marks a generation for radical abandonment for Jesus.

 What is the biggest challenge facing Christian leaders today?